chelseadoeleman/project-1-1819/README.md

 # Project 1 @cmda-minor-web · 2018-2019

 **For this project I worked on a concept for the Oba Junior, a department of the Oba.
-While creating this concept I had to use the Oba API and show the knowledge that I aquired during Web-App-From-Scratch and CSS-To-The-Rescue**
+While creating this concept I had to use the Oba API and apply the knowledge that I aquired during Web-App-From-Scratch and CSS-To-The-Rescue**

+**!NOTE that the application is in Dutch, because the Oba is a Dutch website**

 ![The Application](./docs/discover.png)